-We can’t remove fly-tipping from privately owned land.
+We will not be able to remove any fly-tipping from privately owned land.
 It is the responsibility of the land owner to remove the waste.
-Details of the fly-tipping can be passed to our enforcement team to investigate.
-Fly tipping on Wakefield District Housing Land (WDH) needs to be reported to One Call on 0345 8 507 507.
+However, details of the fly-tipping can be passed on to our enforcement team to be investigated.

 What is fly-tipping?

-Fly-tipping is the illegal dumping of rubbish or bulky items on land not licensed to receive it.
-Fly-tipping can be dangerous, pollutes land and waterways and costs the council tax payer significant amounts of money to clear away.
+Fly-tipping is the illegal dumping of rubbish or bulky items on land that isn’t licensed to receive it.
+Fly-tipping can be dangerous to people and wildlife, it pollutes land and waterways and costs the tax payer significant amounts of money to clear away.

-Dumping household, industrial and commercial waste illegally is a serious criminal offence that carries a fine of up to £50,000 (unlimited if the case goes to the Crown Court) or an offender can even be sent to prison.
-It is also an offence to permit fly-tipping.
-We treat this problem very seriously and will usually prosecute anyone caught fly-tipping waste.
+Dumping household, industrial and commercial waste is a serious criminal offence.
+Anyone caught fly tipping risks getting a criminal record, losing their vehicle (if it was used to fly-tip), being fined (up to £50,000) or even being sent to prison.
+We treat this problem very seriously and will always try to prosecute anyone caught fly-tipping waste in the Wakefield district.